CYPIAPT-LNDSE/sdm-app/README.md

 As a young person suffering from depression,
 I would like to be able to keep track of the options I am interested in,
 so I can discuss them with my clinician afterwards.

+### Future plans:
+- make a progressive web app with an indexDB database, so that the app would work without internet connection.
+- we worked with a shortened question set, implement the extended one for depression.
+- implement the animated version of talking therapy and medication for depression.
+- implement both the animated and plain version of the treatments for the other conditions like ADHD, challenging behaviour, self-harm, low mood and anxiety.